Life

 • There are strict rules about the proctor you choose.
 But you can use the online “ProctorU” service, which costs $14 per exam.

-I initially registered in May 2017, right at the time when I turned 53.
+shai reshefI initially registered in May 2017, right when I turned 53.
 I was just in time for the start of term 5 of the 2016/17 academic year.
 During registration, I sent a copy of my South African matriculation certificate.
 I specified that English is not my home language and was required to take only one course: ENGL 0101 English Composition 1, a proctored course.
 I did well in this course, proving to UoPeople that I was proficient in English.
 (You do not have to do a TOEFL exam to demonstrate proficiency.)
 To pass this course, you have to score 73% or higher.

-study011I felt sorry for the many other students who did not do well in English.
+I felt sorry for the many other students who did not do well in English.
 English is my second language, and by then, I had already published a small booklet in both English and Afrikaans.
-It came easy for me, but some students from the Middle East and Asia really struggled.
+It came easily for me, but some students from the Middle East and Asia really struggled.

 The next term was term 1 of the 2017/18 academic year.
-I was registered for UNIV 1001 Online Education Strategies and BUS 1101 Principals of Business Management.
+I was registered for UNIV 1001 Online Education Strategies and BUS 1101 Principles of Business Management.
 The Thursday we started (September 1, 2017), the President of UoPeople, Shai Reshef, happened to be in Johannesburg.
 UoPeople arranged with several South African students to meet him.
 I was so honoured to meet the man who started this institution.